amorten/openlis/README.md

 	The output, `success`, is a boolean array that indicates whether each key deletion was a success.
 	Deletion fails if the key was not in the data set.

+#### Notes:
+* Instead of a list or Numpy array of `keys`, you may input a single `key` to any of the above functions.
+* Submitting multiple keys at a time is significantly faster than submitting single keys repeatedly.
+     * Select, Insert and Delete all run inference on all of the input `keys` as a single batch, which can be faster than running inference on one key at a time.
+     * Insert and Delete, as currently implemented in `IndexStructurePacked` require O(n+k) time, where n is the size of the data set and k is the number of keys to insert or delete.
+Repeated single-key insertions or deletions would instead require O(kn) time.

 ### Don't forget to retrain the model!